 Will petrol motorcycles be banned by 2030 in the UK?

-In summary a new consultation from the UK government is proposing a ban on all sales of new petrol motorcycles under 125cc by 2030.
-Then a ban on the remaining more powerful engined bikes of over 125cc by 2035.
+A new consultation from the UK government is proposing a ban on all sales of new petrol motorcycles under 125cc by 2030.
+Then a ban on the remaining more powerful 125cc and above bikes will come into play in 2035.

 The ‘L-category vehicles: ending sales of new non-zero emission models’ is a UK government consultation that announces a ban on sales of ‘non zero emission’ motorcycles from 2035.